How to File an Arkansas Annual Report

 If paying with a credit card, there is an additional $5 charge.

-The Annual Report is due by May 1st of each year for Corporations and LLCs.
+The Annual Report deadline is by May 1st of each year for Corporations and LLCs.

 A reminder is sent by March 20th.